lords-7/essai2/docs/Adding-Software-to-Homebrew.md

 1. Additionally, verify the proper uninstallation of the cask by using the command `brew uninstall --cask <cask>`, ensuring it removes the software without issues.

+1. Run `brew style --cask --fix <cask>` to automatically check and correct your cask's style conformity against Homebrew's guidelines.
+This step ensures any style violations are fixed before proceeding.

 1. Run `brew audit --cask --new <cask>` with your cask.
 If any errors occur, correct your cask and run the audit again.
 The audit should finish without any errors by the end of this step.

-1. Run `brew style --cask --fix <cask>` to automatically check and correct your cask's conformity to Homebrew's style guidelines.
+   _Note: `brew audit` automatically includes style checks.
+To correct style issues automatically during the audit, use `brew audit --cask --new --fix <cask>`.
+Running `brew style --cask --fix <cask>` separately is an alternative for specifically addressing style corrections._

 1. Run your cask's test using `brew test <cask>`.
 The test should finish without any errors.